 Must my cat be anesthetized for X-rays?

 Yes, cats have 30 teeth that will be X-rayed.
 They need to be still during the oral assessment, treatment, and prevention procedures.
 Without anesthesia, the X-ray sensor cannot be accurately placed.
-After your veterinarian examines your cat and runs necessary preanesthetic tests, anesthesia can be tailored specifically for your cat and closely monitored during procedures.
-Anesthesia is considered to be very safe.
+After your veterinarian examines your cat and runs the necessary preanesthetic tests, anesthesia can be tailored specifically for your cat and closely monitored during procedures.
+Anesthesia is considered very safe.

 Should I be concerned about excessive radiation?